arimuratak/bandsearch/README.md

    7) In the command prompt, change the directory where bandsearch.bat exists.
    8) Execute bat file with the command ".\bandsearch.bat"
    9) After log history display is ended, you can get the pdf which shows band search result in the same folder as EBSD image.
-(Refer the file Sample/Zn/ Zn.tif.out.pdf)
+(Refer the file )
    10) Data (data0.txt, data1.txt) for indexing in output in “output” folder.
 The difference of data0 & data1 is the case of use band width (0: No or 1: Yes) (Refer the files Sample/Zn/ output/data0.txt & Sample/Zn/ output/data1.txt)